kescardoso/resume-project/README.md

 Welcome!

-This is my mini project with bootstrap 4
+This is my mini project with Bootstrap4
 (for the User Centric Front End Development Module, at www.CodeInstitute.net), which features my real professional online resume.